Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Background

-The main differences when comparing the original GraphSAGE algorithm \cite{Hamilton2017} with E-GraphSAGE, are the algorithm inputs, the message propagation function, and the algorithm outputs.
+The main differences when comparing the original GraphSAGE algorithm \cite{Hamilton2017} with E-GraphSAGE are the algorithm inputs, the message propagation function, and the algorithm outputs.

-The algorithm input should include edge features $\left\{\mathbf{e}_{uv}, \forall {uv} \in \mathcal{E}\right\}$ for edge feature message propagation, which is missing from the original GraphSAGE.
-Since all the network intrusion detection datasets only consist of edge features, hence network flow features rather than node features are critical.
-Therefore, the algorithm is only using edge features (network flow) features for network intrusion detection.
-To initialize the node representation, $\mathbf{x}_{v} = \{1, \ldots, 1\}$ has been used to initialize the node features, and the dimension of all initial all-one constant vector is the same as the number of edge features, as shown in Line 1 of the algorithm.
+The algorithm's input should include edge features $\left\{\mathbf{e}_{uv}, \forall {uv} \in \mathcal{E}\right\}$ for edge feature message propagation, which is missing from the original GraphSAGE.
+Since most network intrusion detection datasets only consist of edge information, the algorithm only uses edge features (network flows) for network intrusion detection.
+To initialise the node representations, node features are set to $\mathbf{x}_{v} = \{1, \ldots, 1\}$ for each node.
+The dimensions of these constant vectors also match the dimensions of the edge feature set, as shown in line 1 of the algorithm.

-In Line 4, to perform neighbour information aggregation based on edge features rather than node features, a new neighborhood aggregator function was proposed to create the \textit{aggregated edge features of the sampled neighborhood edges and neighbour information} at the $k$-th layer, as shown in Equation~\ref{eq:general_edge_aggregator} below.
+In line 4, to perform neighbour information aggregation based on edge features rather than node features, a new neighbourhood aggregator function was proposed to create the \textit{aggregated edge features of the sampled neighbourhood edges and neighbour information} at the $k$-th layer, as shown in Equation~\ref{eq:general_edge_aggregator}.

-Here, $\mathbf{e}_{uv}^{k-1}$ are represented as edge features $uv$ from $\mathcal{N}(v)$, the sampled neighborhood of node $v$, at layer \mbox{$k$-$1$}.
-The aggregated edge features can be concatenated with neighbour node embeddings $\mathbf{h}_{u}^{k-1}$ for edge feature message propagation.
-In Line 5, the node embedding for node $v$ at layer $k$ based on k-hop edge features is computed, and the neighbour node embedding consists of the neighbour edge features.
-Thus, the k-hop edge features and topological patterns in the graph are collected and aggregated, and can be combined with the self node representation $\mathbf{h}_{v}^{k-1}$.
+Where $\mathbf{e}_{uv}^{k-1}$ are represented as edge features $uv$ from $\mathcal{N}(v)$, the sampled neighbourhood of node $v$, at layer \mbox{$k$-$1$}.
+The aggregated edge features can be concatenated with neighbouring node embeddings $\mathbf{h}_{u}^{k-1}$ for edge feature message propagation.
+In line 5, the node embedding for node $v$ at layer $k$, based on $k$-hop edge features, is computed, and the neighbouring node embedding consists of the neighbouring edge features.
+Thus, the $k$-hop edge features and topological patterns in the graph are collected and aggregated, and can be combined with the node representation of the current node $\mathbf{h}_{v}^{k-1}$.

-The final node representations at depth $K$, $\mathbf{z}_v = \mathbf{h}_v^K$, are computed in Line 6.
-The final edge embeddings $\mathbf{z}_{uv}^{K}$ for each edge $uv$ are computed as the concatenation of a pair of node embeddings, $u$ and $v$, as shown in Equation~\ref{eq:final_edge_embedding} below.
+The final node representations at depth $K$, $\mathbf{z}_v = \mathbf{h}_v^K$, are computed in line 6.
+The final edge embeddings $\mathbf{z}_{uv}^{K}$ for each edge, $uv$, are computed as the concatenation of a pair of node embeddings, $u$ and $v$, as shown in Equation~\ref{eq:final_edge_embedding}.

 This represents the final output of the forward propagation stage in E-GraphSAGE.